-At Port Huron Hospital we are constantly seeking to improve the quality of the services we provide to our patients.
+At McLaren Port Huron we are constantly seeking to improve the quality of the services we provide to our patients.
 Quality measures have been provided for each of the topics to the right.
 In addition, you will find information about the sources used to establish each quality measure.
 This information is provided to assist you in assessing the ability of our organization to provide quality health care for you and/or your family members.

 Please keep in mind that the data presented on some of the websites is at least 2 years old.
 On the right in the 'Featured Links' you will find the most current data available for the areas displayed.
 You can always call us if you have any questions.